There’s been a lot of talk about “low-code” SaaS platforms recently. If you’re not 100% sure what they are, then take a look at our beginner’s guide.

 Using a low-code SaaS platform, business users and IT can collaborate on building applications with modern user interfaces, integrations, data, workflows and business logic, to deliver business results in record time.
-Low-code platforms can also lower the initial cost of setup, training, deployment and maintenance.
+Low-code SaaS platforms can also lower the initial cost of setup, training, deployment and maintenance.

 Flexibility vs. speed, repeatability and scalability

 While coding is a much more customisable way of working, there’s a trade-off in terms of developer resources.
 Low-code development platforms reduce the amount of traditional hand-coding, enabling accelerated delivery of business applications.
 It enables a wider range of people within an organisation to contribute to the application’s development.
 Not just those with formal programming skills.

 By opening up the option for app integrations to a wider audience, you can have people who understand the business side of things getting involved directly, rather than just developers.

 Another advantage is that developers often have their own ways of working.